JetBrains/teamcity-documentation/topics/getting-started-with-teamcity-cloud.md

 If you are interested in our On-Premises solution, you can visit its [website](https://www.jetbrains.com/teamcity/) or [documentation](https://www.jetbrains.com/help/teamcity/teamcity-documentation.html).

 Comparing to On-Premises, TeamCity Cloud offers the following new features:
-* For better security, you can generate authentication tokens for build agents in advance.
+* To ensure secure agent-server connection, you can easily generate and preconfigure authentication tokens for self-hosted build agents.
 * If you authenticate via GitHub, GitLab, or Bitbucket, the respective [connection](integrating-teamcity-with-vcs-hosting-services.md#Configuring+Connections) will be preconfigured automatically.
-* The __Administration | Invitations__ page allows automatically inviting users to the server. __By default, you can add new users only via invitations__.
+* The __Administration | Invitations__ page allows automatically inviting users to the server.
 An invited user will be able to register a new user account or authenticate via GitHub, GitLab, or Bitbucket.
+* The following plugins are bundled and enabled in TeamCity cloud:
+  * [Unity Support](https://plugins.jetbrains.com/plugin/11453-unity-support) for building Unity projects
+  * [GitHub Commit Hooks](https://plugins.jetbrains.com/plugin/9179-github-commit-hooks) to easily install GitHub webhooks via the TeamCity UI
+  * [Caches Cleanup](https://github.com/JetBrains/teamcity-caches-cleanup-plugin) helps easily free disk space

 All the listed features will be introduced in our On-Premises version in the nearest future.